brewinn/raytracerchallenge/README.md

 for Windows or MacOS.

-Project can be run using one of the Makefiles in either the project root, the _src_ directory, or the tests directory.
+Project can be run using one of the Makefiles in either the project root, the _main_ directory, or the tests directory.
 Makefiles should be run from their containing directory, so the Makefile at the project's root should be run with the user's working directory at the project's root.
 The usage options of each Makefile is given within the file itself.
 For example, running